Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance under background uncertainty

-This suggests a strategy for proponents of Bostrom-style arguments (and ``longtermists'' more generally) to allay concerns about Pascalian fanaticism: If we can increase the probability of astronomically positive payoffs like $10^{52}$ future lives by significantly more than the inverse of the scale factor of our background uncertainty (e.g., conservatively, by more than $10^{-9}$), then aggregative consequentialists at least should have no decision-theoretic reservations about favoring such interventions (assuming they are expectationally superior to their alternatives), since they are required by stochastic dominance.
-But if the decision-relevant probabilities are on the order of, say, $10^{-30}$, then even though the expectations may still be astronomical (using Bostrom's number, $10^{22}$), it becomes more plausible that we are rationally permitted to prefer expectationally inferior ``sure thing'' interventions.\footnote{For a general exposition of the case for longtermism (roughly, the thesis that what we ought to do is primarily determined by the effects of our choices on the far future) based on the potentially astronomical scale of future human civilization, see \cite{beckstead2013overwhelming}\ifanon\else and \citeauthor{greavesMScase} (ms)\fi.
-For discussion of the worry that these ``astronomical stakes'' arguments involve a problematic form of Pascalian fanaticism, see Chapters 6--7 of \cite{beckstead2013overwhelming}.}
+This suggests a strategy for proponents of Bostrom-style arguments (and `longtermists' more generally) to allay concerns about Pascalian fanaticism.
+Suppose you have some limited resource, like money, that you can use either to do some definite short-term good or to slightly increase the probability of a positive long-term trajectory for humanity.
+And suppose we know the latter option to be expectationally superior, despite its small probability of impact.
+If the amount by which a marginal unit of resource can increase the probability of a positive long-term trajectory exceeds the ratio between the amount of good you could do by spending that same unit of resource on short-term causes and the interquartile range of your background prospect, then very plausibly the longtermist option will turn out to be stochastically dominant, in which case we should have no decision-theoretic reservations about favoring it.
+For instance, suppose you can either save 100 lives for sure or reduce the probability of existential catastrophe by $10^{-9}$, thereby potentially enabling $10^{52}$ future lives.
+If the interquartile range of your background prospect is significantly greater than $10^{11}$ LE, then the longtermist option is likely to be stochastically dominant.
+And if your background uncertainty reflects uncertainty about the total amount of value in the Universe, it seems quite plausible---though perhaps not indisputable---that its dispersion should be at least this great.
+(We will consider this question in \S \ref{section-highDispersion}.)
+But if, on the other hand, you can only have a much smaller effect on the probability of existential catastrophe (say, $10^{-30}$), then much greater background uncertainty will be needed for stochastic dominance, and even though the expectations may still be astronomical (in this case, $10^{22}$ LE), it looks more plausible that you are rationally permitted to prefer the expectationally inferior `sure thing'.\footnote{For a general exposition of the case for longtermism (roughly, the thesis that what we ought to do is primarily determined by the effects of our choices on the far future) based on the potentially astronomical scale of future civilization, see \cite{beckstead2013overwhelming,beckstead2019brief} and \cite{greavesMScase}.
+For discussion of the worry that these `astronomical stakes' arguments involve a problematic form of Pascalian fanaticism, see Chs.\@ 6--7 of \cite{beckstead2013overwhelming}.}